 Unlike most private equity and venture capital funds, we will not be required to return capital to our stockholders once we exit a portfolio investment.
 Such funds typically can only be invested once and must be returned to investors within a specific time period.
 These provisions often force private equity and venture capital funds to seek liquidity events, including initial public offerings, mergers, or recapitalizations, more quickly than they otherwise might, potentially resulting in a lower return to investors.
-We believe that freedom from such capital return requirements, which allows us to invest using a longer-term focus, will provide us with the opportunity to increase total returns on invested capital, compared to other private company investment vehicles.
+We believe that freedom from such capital return requirements, which allows us to invest using a longer-term focus, will provide us with the opportunity to increase total returns on invested capital compared to other private company investment vehicles.

-GDFM Transaction Sourcing Capability
+Transaction Sourcing Capability

-FB Advisor will seek to leverage GDFM's significant access to transaction flow.
-GDFM seeks to generate investment opportunities through syndicate and club deals and, subject to regulatory constraints as discussed under "Investment Objectives and Strategy", also through GSO's proprietary origination channels.
+FB Advisor will seek to identify attractive investment opportunities both through active origination channels and through its long-term relationships with numerous corporate and fund management teams, members of the financial community and potential corporate partners.
+In addition, FB Advisor will seek to leverage GDFM's significant access to transaction flow.
+GDFM seeks to generate investment opportunities through syndicate and club deals and also through the GSO Group's proprietary origination channels.
 With respect to syndicate and club deals, GDFM has built a network of relationships with commercial and investment banks, finance companies and other investment funds as a result of the long track record of its investment professionals in the leveraged finance marketplace.
-With respect to GDFM's origination channel, FB Advisor will seek to leverage the global presence of GSO to generate access to a substantial amount of originated transactions with attractive investment characteristics.
+With respect to GDFM's origination channel, FB Advisor will seek to leverage the global presence of the GSO Group to generate access to a substantial amount of originated transactions with attractive investment characteristics.
 We believe that the broad networks of FB Advisor and GDFM will produce a significant amount of investment opportunities for us.
-GDFM also has a significant trading platform allowing us access to the secondary loan market for investment opportunities.